-Molyneux's 1693 formulation has been the focus of recent philosophical and psychological discussions of Molyneux’s problem.
+We will now explain the side question that complicates the proper understanding of both Molyneux questions.
+We explain the issue first by reference to a famous recent research program.

+Recent philosophical and psychological discussions have focused on Molyneux's 1693 question.
 For example, this (rather than the question of knowing) is what Pawan Sinha and colleagues investigate in their famous study (Held et al 2011).
 These authors begin by noting that, as they put it: “A few studies of cross-modal matching by neonates have reported that they are able to visually choose between two objects that they have previously felt only via touch.”
 They dismiss these results, however, as “hard to replicate” and offer evidence that they take to be suggestive of a negative answer to Molyneux’s question.
-Five patients who had been blind since birth with congenital cataracts had their sight restored by cataract surgery when they were adults.
+Five patients who had been profoundly blind since birth with congenital cataracts gained sight by cataract surgery when they were adults.
 “As soon as was practical after surgery,” these patients were tested on a series of pairs of objects, each haptically presented and then presented again either haptically or visually.
 They were asked whether these were the same or different.
-These patients were reliably successful when the objects were both presented haptically, and after two days, when both objects were presented visually, but for a few days, successful only at chance levels at the cross-modal task.
-But after about a week, these patients were fully up to the performance levels of people who had been sighted since birth.
+These patients were reliably successful when the objects were both presented haptically, and after two days, when both objects were presented visually, but for a few more days, successful only at chance levels at the cross-modal task.
+After about a week, however, these patients were fully up to the performance levels of people who had been sighted since birth.
 In view of these findings, Held et al write: “Our results suggest that the answer to Molyneux's question is likely negative.”
-They deem the patients’ failures of the first few days to justify their negative answer to the Question as it was put in 1693.
+They deem the patients’ failures of the first few days to justify a negative answer to the Question as it was put in 1693.
 However, they realized that since these patients spontaneously acquired the ability to make these matches in a very short time, this answer must be significantly qualified.

-Before we get to a specific consideration of the 1688 question, we want to raise an issue that somewhat complicates the proper understanding of both Molyneux questions.
-It is important to distinguish two kinds of process that might, in real life so to speak—as opposed to the idealized worlds created by philosophical thought experiments to focus on a single issue—cause a delay between the restoration of the eyes and the acquisition of the ability to discern and identify (or know) shapes well enough to match them to shapes earlier known by touch.
+It is important to distinguish two kinds of process that might, in real life, so to speak—as opposed to the idealized worlds created by philosophical thought experiments—cause a delay between the restoration of the eyes and the acquisition of the ability to discern and identify (or know) shapes well enough to match them to shapes earlier known by touch.

 One possible cause of such a delay is time taken for the patient’s eyes and visual system to come to full working order, and for the patient to become accustomed to using them optimally.
 Immediately after sight has been restored, patients might have trouble focusing on a particular object, or scanning a scene to find it.
 Their visual systems may have trouble segmenting the scene, they may have trouble focusing attention on the right things, and so on.
 In short, the newly sighted person might need some experientially based trials to get beyond the “booming, buzzing confusion” of newfound vision and get properly going with the proper use of this sensory faculty.
 Call this a developmental delay.
-It has nothing to do with comparisons with touch; it is just about getting accustomed to vision itself.
+This kind of delay has nothing to do with comparisons with touch; it is just about getting accustomed to vision itself.